The Ghost and Mrs. Muir: Adaptations to other media

 The Ghost and Mrs. Muir was adapted as an hour-long radio play on the December 1, 1947 broadcast of Lux Radio Theater with Charles Boyer and Madeleine Carroll and on the August 16, 1951 Screen Directors Playhouse with Boyer and Jane Wyatt.
 A 90-minute adaptation by Barry Campbell of the novel was broadcast on BBC Radio 4 on 21 December 1974 with Bryan Pringle as Captain Gregg, Gemma Jones as Lucy Muir and Philip Bond as Miles.

 From 1968 to 1970, a TV series titled The Ghost & Mrs. Muir, starring Hope Lange and Edward Mulhare, aired on NBC and then ABC.
 It had the same premise and main characters as the book and film, but it was a situation comedy, downplaying the romantic fantasy elements and focusing on broad humor.
 The time and setting were changed, with the action taking place in a contemporary American coastal town (although the ghost was portrayed as being from the Victorian era).
 For the series, Mrs. Muir's first name was changed from Lucy to Carolyn, and the children's names were changed from Cyril and Anna (in the original novel) to Jonathan and Candace.

 In April 1994, Variety continued its reporting on Sean Connery's being slated to play the Captain in a version of the story for 20th Century Fox.
 The project was reportedly still “in the pipeline” in 1997, but the remake never came about.

-On June 3, 2005, a musical based on the film and the book, written and directed by James J. Mellon, had its world premiere at the NoHo Arts Center in Los Angeles.
+On June 3, 2005, a musical adaptation based on the film and the book, written and directed by James J. Mellon, had its world premiere at the NoHo Arts Center in Los Angeles.
 Variety gave it a mixed review.

+As of August 2026, a new musical adaptation of the novel is in development by producer Kenneth Hoyt.
+The writing team is Peter Sham (book and lyrics) and Kevin Purcell (music).